Heatblur-Simulations/f-4e-manual/src/systems/radar/overview.md

-Any obstacle in that direction, for example another aircraft or simply ground, will reflect part of the energy back, which the radar then receives via the antenna to be processed and then evaluated by the crew.
+Any obstacle in that direction, for example another aircraft or simply ground, will reflect part of the energy back, which the radar then receives via the antenna to be processed and evaluated by the crew.
-Based on the time it took for the signal to travel back, the radar can then compute the distance to the obstacle.
+Based on the time it took for the signal to travel back, the radar computes the distance to the obstacle.

 All radar returns are then displayed on the screen **based on their distance**, resulting in a **direct** and **unfiltered** representation of the world in